XBraid/xbraid-convergence-est/README.md

     load-packages : loads the recommended libraries using SPACK unload-packages : unloads the recommended libraries using SPACK

+## Commandline options

+A list of commandline options is displayed when running:

+    ./main --help

 ## Source code documentation

 Doxygen is used to automatically generate source code documentation.
 See doc/doxygen/html/index.html

-## Commandline options

-A list of commandline options is displayed, when running:

-    ./main --help